OscarVDelatorreTorres/panelAnalysis/README.md

 You will download the panelAnalysis, `logLik`, `AIC`, `BIC`, and `HQIC` functions by running it.
 The first function is the one of main interest, and the remaining three are also functions that I developed to estimate the log-likelihood function, the Akaike (1974), the Bayesian or Swchwarz (1978), and the Hannan-Quinn (1979) information criteria.
 Related to these three criteria, the original `plm` package has no function to estimate these.
 Therefore, these three functions are a new addition to Econometric analysis.
 Their use will be detailed next.

-A prerequisite for this function is to install the `plm` package and to call it, along with the `stargazer` one.
+A prerequisite for this function is the next set of packages:

+- plm
+- stargazer
+- sandwich
+- lmtest
+- officer

 ## A small example